 - High quality printing.
 IngramSpark uses the best technology for printing.
 Quality of the print books are top notch, which makes it best for specialty hardcovers and children's books with a lot of illustration.

-- IngramSpark offers higher discounts for large bulk purchases
+- Bulk discounts.
+IngramSpark offers higher discounts for large bulk purchases.

 - Global distribution.
 IngramSpark has the largest distribution network than any of the competitors.

 - Email support.
 Fast response to email.
 I messaged IngramSpark over ten times during the writing of this post to test customer support.
 All responses were answered within 24 hours [Monday to Friday].
 If you email on Friday night, expect a response by Monday afternoon.